 The viewing platform is at about 100 meters elevation and since Kyoto is anything but a sea of skyscrapers, that already feels quite high.
 Many temples can be seen in the distance, such as the Kiyomizu-dera.

 Our tip: If you are short on time, then we would way say this is a place you could skip.
 Not that it wouldn’t be worth going up, just that the allure and fascination of Kyoto is much more on exploring the culture and traditional temples.
 The panoramic view of Kyoto is definitely not what we remember most about our time in Kyoto.

 Information about visiting the Kyoto Tower

-4. Food & Drinks: Our Favourite Restaurants and Cafes in Kyoto
+4. Food & Drinks Guide: Our Favourite Restaurants and Cafes in Kyoto

 As is the case everywhere in Japan, finding vegetarian food is not easy in Kyoto.
 Luckily, we did our research in advance and found this place: Engine Ramen – which serves delicious vegetarian and vegan ramen at fair prices.
 With the atmosphere of typical Japanese ramen bars, we found it very pleasant and would certainly come back!